History of American newspapers: Newsboys in the front line of the circulation wars

 Sensationalism made readers want to purchase newspapers, and circulation managers had to find new ways to handle the much heavier load.
 They typically relied primarily on newspaper hawkers or newsboy who sold individual copies of one paper on downtown streets.
 There also were plenty of newsstands that sold different titles from a stationary stand or storefront.
 Vending machines came in the 1890s.
-Home delivery was not uncommon in the early 1900, but became increasingly important as paperboysbegan to deliver more newspapers to subscribers.
+Home delivery was not uncommon in the early 1900, but became increasingly important as paperboys began to deliver more newspapers to subscribers.
 A busy corner would have several hawkers, each representing one major newspapers.
 They might carry a poster board with giant headlines, provided by the newspaper.
 The downtown newsboy started fading out after World War II, when publishers began to emphasize home delivery.
 Teenage newsboys delivered papers on a daily basis for subscribers who paid them monthly.
 Hawkers typically purchased a bundle of 100 copies from a wholesaler, who in turn purchased them from the publisher.
 Legally every state considered the newsboys to be independent contractors, and not employees, so they generally were not subject to child labor laws.

 Newsboys' were not employees of the newspapers but rather purchased the papers from wholesalers in packets of 100 and peddled them as independent agents.
 Unsold papers could not be returned.
 The newsboys typically earned around 30 cents a day and often worked until late at night.
 Cries of "Extra, extra!" were often heard into the morning hours as newsboys attempted to hawk every last paper.

 The local delivery boy pulling a wagon or riding a bicycle while tossing the morning or evening paper onto the front porch was a product of the 1930s.
 Newspapers lost circulation and advertising as the economy went down, and needed to boost revenues and cut expenses.
 Starting in 1930, the International Circulation Managers' Association launched a national operation to show local newspaper management how to boost home newspaper readership.
 The designed a prepackaged curriculum in door-to-door subscription marketing.
 This movement created the middle-class newspaper boy and permanently altered the relationship between teenage years and entrepreneurial enterprise.
 Circulation managers solved their problem.
 The teenage boys.
 They were still independent contractors rather than employees, but the circulation manager designed the routes, and taught the boys how to collect and account for the subscription money.
 To inspire the young entrepreneurs, they created a distinctive gendered managerial philosophy of masculine guidance.
 It inspired the boys' entrepreneurship and stabilized their work habits, while providing extra money for tight family budgets.